 If you prefer to watch the video, click below. ↓

 Tip #1: Only speak about something that you are knowledgeable and certain about.

-Anytime you speak about something that you are not adequately informed and certain about, you are likely to hesitate, procrastinate and distract yourself from your objective and therefore not be fully focused, present and fluent.
+Anytime you speak about something that you are not adequately informed and certain about, you are likely to feel fear, hesitate, procrastinate and distract yourself from your objective and therefore not be fully focused, present and fluent.